pifthon/pifthon/README.md

 >[Pifthon Version 0.1](https://github.com/pifthon/pifthon)

 First, the analyzer reads security labels of global variables of a given program from a JSON file.
-Second, it auto-generates final labels for the local variables.
+Then it auto-generates final labels for all the local variables.
 In the presence of a potential information leak, the analyzer throws an error message with sufficient feedback.

 ## Local Setup Instructions